vitejs/vite/docs/blog/announcing-vite3.md

 - [Migration Guide](https://main.vitejs.dev/guide/migration)
 - [Changelog](https://github.com/vitejs/vite/blob/main/packages/vite/CHANGELOG.md#300-beta9-2022-07-08)

 If you are new to Vite, we recommend reading the [Why Vite Guide](https://vitejs.dev/guide/why.html).
 Then check out [the Getting Started](https://vitejs.dev/guide/getting-started) and [Features guide](https://vitejs.dev/guide/features) to see what Vite provides out of the box.
 As usual, contributions are welcome at [GitHub](https://github.com/vitejs/vite).
 More than 600 collaborators have helped improve Vite so far.
-Updates on [Twitter](https://twitter.com/vite_js), or join discussions with other Vite users on our [Discord chat server](http://chat.vitejs.dev/).
+Follow the updates on [Twitter](https://twitter.com/vite_js), or join discussions with other Vite users on our [Discord chat server](http://chat.vitejs.dev/).

 ## What's New